Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Model Architectures

-For optimization with VAE, we explore two different parameterizations of the latent space: 1) where the latent optimizer controls the whole input to the decoder ($\vec{z}$), and 2) where we utilize the information from the encoder, and the optimizer controls the additive term $\epsilon$, such that the input to the decoder $z = \mu + \sigma \epsilon$, where $\mu$ and $\sigma$ are outputs of the encoder.
+For optimization with VAE, we explore two different parameterizations of the latent space: 1) where the latent optimizer controls the entire input to the decoder ($\vec{z}$), and 2) where we utilize the information from the encoder, and the optimizer controls the additive term $\epsilon$, such that the input to the decoder $z = \mu + \sigma \epsilon$, where $\mu$ and $\sigma$ are outputs of the encoder.
 In this second approach, we feed the best design obtained so far throughout the optimization roll-out, initially starting with a uniformly distributed material.
 In such a way, the optimizer controls the perturbation of the best design so far, rather than the complete design.

-In the results presented in the paper we use the larger architecture (VAE-L) with standard parameterization of the latent space (i.e controlling the full latent vector).
+In the results presented in the article, we use the larger architecture (VAE-L) with standard parameterization of the latent space (i.e., controlling the full latent vector).